Fort Jones, California: Fort Jones

 Such military posts were to be established in the vicinity of major stage routes, which would have meant locating the post in the vicinity of Yreka, 16 mi to the Northeast.
 The areas around Yreka did not contain sufficient resources, including forage for their animals, so Capt.
 Fitzgerald located his troop some sixteen miles to the southwest, in what was then known as Beaver Valley.
 Fort Jones would continue to serve Siskiyou County's military needs until the order was received to evacuate six years later, on June 23, 1858.

 Among the officers stationed at Fort Jones who would attain national prominence in ensuing years were Phil Sheridan (Union Army); William Wing Loring (Confederate); John B. Hood (Confederate); George Crook (Union), who would become one of the greatest leaders of the Grand Army of the Republic less than a decade later; and George Pickett (Confederate).
 Ulysses S. Grant later a (Union) commander was ordered to Fort Jones, but resigned from the Army before his tenure was to begin.

 Geography

 Fort Jones is located at (41.607303, -122.841817).

-According to the United States Census Bureau, the city has a total area of 0.6 sqmi, all of it land.
+According to the United States Census Bureau, the city has a total area of 0.6 sqmi, all land.